-The CG location is measured from the leading edge of the wing at the root.
-56mm back from the leading edge.
-Check the CG with the aircraft inverted.
+The CG location is measured from the leading edge of the wing at the root. (without slats installed) 60mm + /-5mm back from the leading edge

 NOTICE: Install the battery and hatch but do not arm the ESC while checking the CG.
 Personal injury may result.